zeana10/TFA/README.md

 -----------

 The dataset used in this project is a subset of the IMDb movie review dataset and has been obtained from this website -
 <http://ai.stanford.edu/~amaas/data/sentiment/> .
 A review comes from one of the eight categories (class label).
 In the data, class label represents rating given by the user along with the review.
-There are four files, which have been uploaded in the GitHub repository as mentioned in the **Files** section below, viz. i) Train text ii) Train labels iii) Test text iv) Test labels.
+There are four files, which have can be downloaded from the link mentioned in the **Files** section below, viz. i) Train text ii) Train labels iii) Test text iv) Test labels.
 Text files contain one review in each line and label files contain the corresponding rating.

 In the entire collection, no more than 30 reviews are allowed for any given movie because reviews for the same movie tend to have correlated ratings.
 Further, the train and test sets contain a disjoint set of movies, so no significant performance is obtained by memorizing movie-unique terms and their associated with observed labels.
 In the labeled train/test sets, a negative review has a score <= 4 out of 10, and a positive review has a score >= 7 out of 10.
 Thus reviews with more neutral ratings are not included in the train/test sets.